trade union

 双语例句

-这封信呼吁保障工会自由和公民权利,但没有公开谴责该政权。 - He is a full-time cadre of the trade union.
+这封信呼吁保障工会自由和公民权利,但没有公开谴责该政权。 - He organized the workers into a trade union.